PrimaMateria/blog/primamateria-blog/content/neovim-nix.md

 }
 ```

-Imported `secrets` in the `let-in` block are used to set an environment variable
-`OPENAI_API_KEY` in the shell application's text.

 Now space-a-a should open window with openai prompt.

 {{ end() }}

 ## Support other systems

-Maybe you are already aware about
+Maybe you are already aware of
 [numtide/flake-utlis](https://github.com/numtide/flake-utils), and the popular
-helper function that allows you to prepare package for mutliple.
+helper function that allows you to prepare package for mutliple architectures.
-architectures/systems.
-For now your config has everywhere hardcoded
+For now your config has everywhere hardcoded `x86_64-linux`.
-`x86_64-linux`.

-I was already experimenting with it and I was trying to install in
+I was already experimenting with it and I was trying to use the flake in
 [Nix-on-Droid](https://f-droid.org/en/packages/com.termux.nix/), but I got some
 errors.
 If I will find working solutions later, I will write a blog post about
 it as well.

-It would be cool to have your lightweight development environment on
+It would be cool to have your lightweight development environment on the phone.
-the phone.
-Maybe just grab some small keyboard, and you could stay crafty on the
+Maybe just grab some small keyboard, and you could stay crafty on the road.
+Even
-road.
-Even if not hardcore programming, then just working on your ideas.
+if not hardcore programming, then just working on your ideas.

 {{ end() }}